 The approximate CO2 per litre of diesel fuel is 2.68kg, and for petrol it is approximately 2.31kg.
 LPG produces around 1.51kg per litre.

 There is not much variation in this, even with new vs old vehicles; the main factor that changes it is any unburnt fuel passing through the engine.

 Choosing vehicles that produce less CO2

-The more economical your vehicle, the less CO2 it produces per kilometer.
+The more economical your vehicle, the less CO2 it produces per kilometre.
 Economical cars tend to have a fuel economy between 4-6 litres per 100km, while an articulated truck might use 30 litres per 100km.

 - Auto stop/start: Systems that automatically stop the engine when the vehicle is stationary reduce fuel wasted through idling, which can be up to two litres an hour in a large car, a litre an hour in a small car, and a minimum of two litres an hour in a large truck (but much more when the engine is cold).

 - PHEV (petrol + electric) and pure electric vehicles have lower emissions: The electric motor is used to save fuel when possible, e.g at low speeds, when stationary and when coasting.
 Energy can be reclaimed from braking.

 - Choose lighter and more aerodynamic vehicles: less weight means less energy required to get it moving, and better aerodynamics means less wind resistance to keep it moving.